An overview of school capital funding, who it's for, current and past allocations, how it's calculated and spending

 All of these institution types are eligible for devolved formula capital.

 Funding allocations for the 2023 to 2024 financial year

 Capital funding is based on financial years.
 For the final funding amounts for the financial year 2023 to 2024 see:

 How the funding is calculated

-Seefor information on eligibility and how the funding is calculated.
+Seefor information on eligibility and how the funding was calculated for 2023 to 2024.

 What you can spend it on

-Seefor guidance on the purpose of the fund, what you can spend it on and over what time period.
+Seefor guidance on the purpose of the funding, what you can spend it on and over what time period.